 In fact, if it hadn't been for one of those friends - a high school friend, no less - I would never have had this experience to begin with.
-When we bought our cottage four years ago on Rice Lake, I reconnected with Liz George, a classmate of mine from way back in the young old days.
+When we bought our cottage on Rice Lake in 2014, I reconnected with Liz George, a classmate of mine from way back in the young old days.
 Liz had, over her life, developed a passion for horses and now, with her partner, Doug Mileham, runs Mileham Show Horses in Norwood, Ontario, only 15 minutes from the cottage!

 This year’s show was the first I attended where the weather held up nicely throughout both days.
 Not too hot, lots of sun and blue sky.